pinakinmistry/React-Training/README.md

 ### What is React?
 - A JavaScript library for building user interface
 - HTML is written in JavaScript without using HTML ;-)
-- Declarative
+- Declarative (says `What` to do instead of `How` to do)
-- Functional
+- Functional (Entire app is written in form of composible functions)
-- Component based
+- Component based (instead of following MVC pattern)
-- Virtual DOM
+- Virtual DOM (in memory replica of actual DOM)

 ### What it's not?
-- Not a framework
+- Not a framework (Batteries not included)
 - Doesn't cover anything other than view, not even model or routing
 - Controller ???
 (Component controls itself)
 - It outsources client side routing to npm package `react-router`
 - It outsources model/state management to npm packages like `react-redux`, `flux`, etc.

+### MVC in View is not appropriate
-- MVC in View is not appropriate.
+- MVC works well in overall client server model wherein View is the client/frontend
+- MVC pattern was first introduced in frontend by Backbone (MVC in View)
+- Component pattern introduced by [Web Components](https://en.wikipedia.org/wiki/Web_Components) is more suitable in frontend due to its characteristics like composibility, resuability, custom elements, shadow DOM, etc.
+- Sharing of Model across multiple Controllers/Views is evil
+- Some behavior/update can be difficult to debug/reason about
+- Components address these issues very well

-### How it works?
+### How React works?
 - Views are written in form of JavaScript functions
 - User interface and user interaction are written declaratively in form of components
 - App then becomes a tree of components and sub components
-- Data is passed in form of `props` and `state` from top of the tree
+- Data is passed in form of `props` from top of the tree, parent component to child component
+- Component can store internal data in form of `state` for its current state
-- Data flow only in one direction from top to bottom
+- Data flows only in one direction from top to bottom
-- Re-render only what has changed with help of shallow comparison
+- Re-render only what has changed with help of shallow comparison of virtual DOM
 - Entire DOM interaction is handled by React

+### React brings discipline and best practices for DOM interactions
+- React sits between application code and DOM
+- All UI interactions go via React in super efficient way (async, batched)
+- ReactDOM can be replaced with React Native/VR to target multi platforms
+- Prioritized, Incremental Rendering with [React Fiber](https://github.com/acdlite/react-fiber-architecture) is a game changer in UI/UX

 ### Why React?
 Why is it Awesome?
 - Radically different way of writing view/client side App